1beebe/ai-architect-program/README.md

 The AI Architect Program was a community-run workshop series (December 2025–February 2026) designed to bridge the gap between AI curiosity and AI competence.
 Seven sessions, 91 registrants, and a participant base that spanned Fortune 500 companies, biotech, manufacturing, academia, and independent founders — all organic, all word-of-mouth.

-Sessions moved fast and built on each other: LLM fundamentals → prompt engineering → AI workflows → vibe coding → AI agents → multimodal AI → a final Show & Tell showcase where participants demoed what they built.
+Sessions were opt-in and structured based on content participants surfaced during the Orientation Session "Session 0": LLM fundamentals → prompt engineering → AI workflows → vibe coding → AI agents → multimodal AI → a final Show & Tell showcase where participants demoed what they built.

 ---